Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 • Low libido

-• Digestive changes such as nausea or discomfort
+• Digestive changes such as nausea, discomfort, or appetite shifts

 Emotional and Cognitive Symptoms